Arslan Ash breaks down the best characters in Tekken 8

 Kazuya Mishima - Kazuya sits a few tiers lower than his son Jin.
 Ash explains that in the right hands he can be very powerful, but playing him is risky.
 He cites Keisuke’s bout against Atif as an example of the character being played well, but still resulted in a loss for the pro player.
 “Kazuya requires too much dedication, that's why you don’t see too many Kazuya players around the globe.”
 Not a character for beginners, but if you can put the time in to master him, he can be a great pick.

 Reina - New character Reina has some strong strings, but is a risky character to play.
-What she lacks in defence, she makes up for in attack.
+What she lacks in defense, she makes up for in attack.

 Leo - Leo is a highly situational pick and only works against specific fighters.
 Ash acknowledges his versatility, highlighting his strong wall game, allowing him to dole out significant damage in tight spaces.